Get in touch

 Location

-On a private island in the Karimunjawa Archipelago, a National Marine Park composed of 27 islands between Java and Bali, Kura Kura is as far from the urban rush as its possible to get.
+On a private island in the Karimunjawa Archipelago, a National Marine Park composed of 27 islands between Java and Kalimantan, Kura Kura is as far from the urban rush as its possible to get.
 Total island perfection.

 A little more detail